clearyh/Project_2/README.md

 Project 2 for ECE-218 W24 at Union College
 Harmon Cleary and Papa Ndiaye

+Code used to create an automatic headlight control system.
+Using a combination of external and internal components from the Nucleo-f429zi board, the electronics of a car were mimicked.
+The code operates these components to mimic a conditional car-ignition system, low beams, high beams with an independent switch, and a headlight setting dial.
+The headlights can be set to three settings: On, Off, or Auto.
+If the Auto setting is used a light sensor is used to determine the headlight behavior.

 SUMMARY OF TEST RESULTS:
 IGNITION SUBSYSTEM
 Specification